 Being anointed by God means his divine power has granted us everything that pertains to life and godliness.
 We are filled with God’s fullness so that you can faithfully and devotedly do his work in this world.

-How Does One Become Anoint By God?
+How Does One Become Anointed By God?

 There are various ways to be anointed by God.
 According to Galatians 3:27, we are called when we are baptized into Christ and clothed with Christ.
 We can come before God clothed in Christ, and He will see the righteousness and purity of Jesus within us.